 If you have an existing spinal condition that’s normally well managed, high heels can change that dynamic.
 Heels place your foot in a position that mimics walking up a ramp, placing pressure on the balls of your feet.
 Nerves in the legs that extend to the spine, namely the sciatic nerve, can be affected by the misalignment this motion causes, often resulting in back pain that, in serious cases, may require spinal decompression surgery or other surgical treatments.

 If you’re running to the subway or shopping on your lunch break, high heels aren’t going to be able to absorb the added foot pressure.
 Switching shoes based on your environment can minimize strain on your back.
 For instance, bringing a pair of flats or comfy sneakers to work can make it easier to switch shoes as necessary to restore proper alignment.

-Learn more about preserving back and spine health from The Spine Institute in Los Angeles.
+Learn more about preserving back and spine health from a trusted spine surgeon in Los Angeles.
 We are an industry leader at the forefront of groundbreaking researching and treatments.
 Give us a call at (310) 828-7757 and schedule an in-person consultation today.